aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 1. `{:options "-functionSyntax:4"}`
 This is to simplify upgrading.
-When Dafny v4 is released out modules with this option will "Just Work".
+When Dafny v4 is released modules with this option will "Just Work".
 If you are *really* interested: see [Controlling language features